lardratboy/BPainT-Preview/Instructions.md

 * Drawing Mode - when actively editing pixels
 * Composite Mode - a mode where layouts and animation involves positioning and reusing cels/visual elements.
 * Canvas - a rectangle used to define the bounding rectangle size of your animations.
+* Visual Element - an image that can have more than one instance across the entire showcase.
+* Cel - an instance of a visual element used in an animation.

 #### Startup